 A flight of red and white ciders on a wooden table.

-Photo: KP of Delightfully Denver
+Photo Courtesy of KP of Delightfully Denver

-• Where To Stay: The Maven Hotel
+• Top Hotel Pick: The Maven Hotel

 • Nearest Major Airport: Denver International Airport

-• Average Temperatures: 68°F // 37°F
+• Average Temperature: 68°F // 37°F

-15. New York City, New York
+16. New York City, NY

 There is no better place to visit in the USA in October than New York City.
-You’ll be able to enjoy vibrant orange and red foliage, a cool comfortable breeze, and a lively spirit as the city prepares for the winter season.
+You’ll be able to enjoy vibrant orange and red foliage, a cool, comfortable breeze, and a lively spirit as the city prepares for the winter season.

 One of the best fall activities in NYC is simply visiting Central Park.
 The fall colors light up the park and make for the most incredible photo backdrop.
 The weather during fall is comfortable, and you can easily find yourself spending hours unwinding in the incredible nature and watching both locals and tourists going about their day.
-After visiting, head to the popular Gallaghers Steakhouse NYC for a delicious lunch.
+After visiting, head to the popular Gallagher’s Steakhouse NYC for a delicious lunch.

 Another event that is a must-visit is the Halloween Parade.
 The annual parade is hosted on Halloween night and has been happening since 1974 in Greenwich Village.
 People, floats, and a marching band all walk through the village dressed up in Halloween costumes.
 There is no fee to watch the parade, and it’s a fun way to celebrate the spooky season.
 After, head to Serendipity 3 for a rich hot chocolate.